 What was the most challenging case or transaction you have ever worked on and why?

-This is a difficult question to answer indeed.
-Some cases are challenging because of their complexity; others because of the sensitivity of the issues involved, such as harassment, labour litigation or the closing of a business.
-In every situation there is a duty to act in the most professional manner but also to take into consideration the human component.
+This is a difficult question to answer, indeed.
+Some cases are challenging because of their complexity and, others because of the sensitivity of the issues such as harassment, labour litigation or the closing of a business.
+In every situation there is a duty to act in the most professional manner but, also considering the human part and the interest of our clients.

 How do you expect your practice to evolve over the next five years?